 - Gel or cream mask: Depending on your skin type, Rudu recommends avoiding mud masks because "they can pull on your skin like glue.
 Anything that is pulling on your skin as you remove it is not supporting anti-aging."

 - Exfoliator: "A healthy rate of skin cell renewal is one of the key components of radiant and even-toned skin," says Gross.
 He suggests using products with alpha- or beta-hydroxy acids that help build skin-firming collagen.
 Rudu recommends incorporating a retinol- or natural plant-based exfoliator two to three times per week to help shed dead skin.

-- Chemical peel: Gross also recommends combining an exfoliator with a two-step chemical peel like his at-home Alpha Beta Original Formula Daily Peel, an "all-purpose treatment [that] addresses fine lines, tightens pores and smoothes texture."
+- Chemical peel: Gross also recommends combining an exfoliator with a two-step chemical peel like his at-home Alpha Beta Original Formula Daily Peel, an "all-purpose treatment [that] addresses fine lines, tightens [the appearance of] pores and smoothes texture."

-According to Gross and Rudu, the following ingredients are essential for building an effective skincare routine for your 30s:
+According to Gross and Rudu, the following ingredients are essential for building an effective skincare routine in your 30s:

 - Vitamin C: As mentioned above, this ingredient is key for any anti-aging skincare routine.
 Especially when applied topically, vitamin C is "proven to be one of the strongest catalysts of collagen growth [and] helps to brighten those 'tired' eyes," explains Gross.

 - Retinoids: A derivative of vitamin A, "retinoids are also an important part of the anti-aging arsenal.
 They stimulate the production of new skin cells and inhibit the body's natural enzymes that break down collagen," says Gross.
 He recommends using his Ferulic + Retinol Eye Cream, one of the best-selling products that his clients swear by.